 Diagnosis of CRPS

 Unfortunately, there is no single test for diagnosing CRPS.
-It is often as much about discounting other conditions as the cause of each and every symptom as it is about positively diagnosing the symptoms of CRPS.
+It’s often as much about discounting other conditions as the cause of each and every symptom as it’s about positively diagnosing the symptoms of CRPS.
+Delayed diagnosis can complicate the process of CRPS compensation claims and emphasises the importance of using specialist CRPS solicitors.

 Medical Imaging

-Medical imaging such as MRI scans and x-rays can discount an underlying structural cause and blood tests can help to eliminate causes such as infections and arthritis.
+Medical imaging such as MRI scans and x-rays can discount an underlying structural cause, and blood tests help to eliminate causes such as infections and arthritis.

 Anaesthetic Block

-An anaesthetic block administered to the sympathetic nervous system can help to diagnose CRPS as the cause.
+An anaesthetic block administered to the sympathetic nervous system can help to determine whether CRPS is the cause.

 Physical Examination

 A physical examination can reveal changes to the skin, abnormal hair growth, changes to finger or toe nails and the presence of swelling.
-Some doctors are now using thermographic cameras to compare the heat between limbs and ultraviolet cameras to better see the mottling of the skin.
-Clearly, some of these changes are subtle and the use of technology in diagnosis is likely to become increasingly important.
+Some doctors now use thermographic cameras to compare the heat between limbs and ultraviolet cameras to better see the mottling of the skin.
+Clearly, some of these changes are subtle and the use of technology in diagnosis has become increasingly important.

 Delayed Diagnosis

-Of course, the difficulty in diagnosing CRPS can invariably lead to delay.
-However, despite a growing awareness of CRPS among clinicians, that delay is often lengthy.
-In fact, the vast majority of our clients start their claims with other law firms before approaching us for more specialist representation.
-The reality is that it can often be between several months and two or more years before we are approached to take over conduct of the claim.
-With that in mind, we find it quite staggering at the number of our new clients who have either only recently received a diagnosis of CRPS or are still awaiting a formal diagnosis.
+Of course, the difficulties in diagnosing CRPS results in delay,which, despite a growing awareness of CRPS among clinicians, is typically lengthy.
+This is something we see first-hand as the vast majority of our clients start their claims with other law firms before approaching us for more specialist representation.
+It’s often several months – and sometimes a couple of years – before we take over the conduct of the claim.
+With that in mind, we find it quite staggering the number of our new clients who have either only recently received a diagnosis of CRPS or are still awaiting a formal diagnosis.

-At their conference in 2004, the International Association for the Study of Pain (IASP) adopted a new set of guidelines for diagnosing CRPS, superseding guidelines which had been in place for the previous decade.
-As the conference took place in Budapest, the new guidelines were named the Budapest Criteria.
-More information on the Budapest Criteria for diagnosing CRPS is available here.
+At their conference in 2004, the International Association for the Study of Pain (IASP) adopted a new set of guidelines for diagnosing CRPS, superseding guidelines in existence for a decade.
+Named the Budapest Criteria after the hosting city, more information on them is available in this article: Budapest Criteria amended

 Treatment for CRPS